zijun-zhao/deeplearning.ai/COMS4111/Lecture1&2.md

 	* Embedded SQL and dynamic SQL
 	* Authorization: includes commands for specifying access rights to relations and views
 	> Who is allowed to do what on the data
+14. SQL is the standard, which has several versions including SQL 92, sql 2003.
+Mysql is a product that company makes.
+Oracle 10G is also a product made by oracle.
+SQL server is a product made by microsofy.
+They all supprt the SQL language.
+If you code in standard SQL, it can run everywhere.
+They all have extensions, some of them do not work on others. mySQL has an extension of Spatial data which others don't.

 15. Domain Types in SQL
 * char